 Calling all fellow bridesmaids: here’s a classy & glamorous alternative to the sometimes not-so classy world of bachelorette decor.

-- Foam pipe protector – one of these can be picked up for under a buck @ your local Home Depot or Lowe’s.
+- Foam pipe protector (one of these can be picked up for under $1 at your local Home Depot or Lowe’s.
 It’s a great alternative to your typical wreath forms that can be upward of $10)

 You’ll start by measuring the tubing to create a wreath size that fits your needs.

-Once you’ve identified the size of the wreath, go ahead and cut the foam protector and remove the plastic within the foam to stick the pipe together.
+Once you’ve identified the size of the wreath, go ahead and cut the foam protector and remove the plastic from the foam to stick the pipe together.
 It’s almost like making the foam pipe protector into a fun noodle.

 Go ahead and bend the foam piping to the wreath form you want and tape the ends together using your painter’s tape.
 Notice my tape job was far from perfect… that’s okay!!
 I wasn’t too concerned because I knew the ugly blue tape will be covered by something far more pretty.

-Now to the fun part!
+Now for the fun part!
 Using my handy dandy hot glue gun, I scribbled glue on each section of the foam and wrapped the boa around and around and around.
 I repeated this step until the boa was completely glued onto the wreath form.

 Repeat that same process, this time using the gold and glamorous garland rather than the boa.

 To finish off the wrapping, I took my strand of pearls and glued those babies on the last remaining part of the wreath.
 As far as I’m concerned, the pearls are the perfect buffer between the sparkling garland and the wild and crazy boa.
 Pearls always add a little class, even when they’re surrounded by crazy.
-(Make sure you remember than next time you’re rocking some pearls!)
+(Make sure you remember that next time you’re rocking some pearls!)

-Now, the remaining part of the pearls are used to hang our “future Mrs.” banner flags.
+Now, the remaining part of the pearls is used to hang our “future Mrs.” banner flags.
 I simply cut some triangles out of some leftover fabric and used a gold fabric marker to free-hand each letter.
 Thread those flags through the pearl strand & wrap the rest of the strand around the wreath.

 My wreath reads “future Mrs.” but any message could be a fun way to address the bride-to-be.
 Her future last name, all you need is love, last fling… whatever fits your bachelorette “theme” would fit the ticket.

-Hang your new wreath on the door as your guests arrive for the bachelorette party or bring it to the place where all of the ladies will be primping the morning of the big day, and we can assure you that the bride-to-be will be feel a little bit more glamorous- and what bride wouldn’t love that?
+Hang your new wreath on the door as your guests arrive for the bachelorette party or bring it to the place where all of the ladies will be primping the morning of the big day.
+We assure you that the bride-to-be will be feeling a little bit more glamorous- and what bride wouldn’t love that?